Former USC water polo coach wins new U.S. college admissions scandal trial | Education

 - United States

-A federal judge has set aside the conviction of a former University of Southern California water polo coach charged with participating in a vast U.S. college admissions fraud and bribery scheme and on Thursday ordered a new trial.
+A federal judge on Thursday set aside the conviction of a former University of Southern California water polo coach charged with participating in a vast U.S. college admissions fraud and bribery scheme and ordered a new trial.
 U.S. District Judge Indira Talwani in Boston said the prosecution during closing arguments misstated what it needed to prove for jurors to find Jovan Vavic guilty of accepting bribes to help wealthy parents' children gain admission to USC.

-Vavic's lawyers and the prosecution did not immediately respond to a request for comment.
-His trial was the second to result from the "Operation Varsity Blues" investigation, which exposed how wealthy parents went to extremes to secure spots for their children at schools like Stanford, Yale and USC.
+Stephen Larson, Vavic's lawyer, in a statement said Talwani's decision "protects Coach Vavic from a wrongful conviction."
+Prosecutors had no immediate comment.
+Vavic's trial was the second to result from the "Operation Varsity Blues" investigation, which exposed how wealthy parents went to extremes to secure spots for their children at schools like Stanford, Yale and USC.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)